-Historic Landscape Character: The area has a historic dispersed settlement prehistoric occupation across the area.
+Archaeological Character: Crop mark evidence from aerial photographs indicates prehistoric occupation across the area.
 Evidence of enclosures, interpreted as potential prehistoric settlements, and extensive former field boundaries has been recorded.
 The medieval settlement pattern was dispersed and polyfocal comprising church/hall complexes, moated and un-moated farmsteads, small hamlets and greens.
-Many of the moated sites in Essex are thought to have their origin in the 12th to 13th centuries and four of those within this area are protected Scheduled with its own parish church; unusually the two churches are located next to each other.
+Many of the moated sites in Essex are thought to have their origin in the 12th to 13th centuries and four of those within this area are protected Scheduled Monuments.
+Willingale had its origins as a pair of adjacent manorial centres, each with its own parish church; unusually the two churches are located next to each other.
 Many of the farm complexes reflect changes in agricultural production with the development of the Victorian 'High Farming' tradition when new ideas culminated in significant alterations in the design and layouts of buildings.